 Downstream Audit Program

-Over the past year, the RMI has been approached by multiple companies within the tin, tantalum, tungsten and gold supply chains who seek validation of their sourcing practices yet are not eligible to participate in the Responsible Minerals Assurance Process (RMAP) as they do not meet the definition of a smelter/refiner.
+The supply chain due diligence scheme concerning downstream actors, including metals importers selling into the EU that may be subject to the EU Conflict Minerals Regulation (EU).
+The RMI has been approached by multiple companies within the tin, tantalum, tungsten and gold supply chains who seek validation of their sourcing practices yet are not eligible to participate in the Responsible Minerals Assurance Process (RMAP) as they do not meet the definition of a smelter/refiner.
 These companies are increasingly requested by their customers to demonstrate their responsible sourcing practices are aligned with the OECD Due Diligence Guidance for Responsible Mineral Supply Chains from Conflict-Affected and High-Risk Areas, and to provide validated information about their due diligence activities.
 To address this emerging request, the RMI worked with a multi-stakeholder team of RMI members, smelters, and downstream processing facilities, to design and launch a pilot program that provides an independent validation of companies’ sourcing practices outside of the RMAP audit process.
 The program was launched in April 2016 with six companies that chose to voluntarily participate in the assessment process.

 Downstream Program Participants